flexsingit/MVVM-Android-SampleProject/README.md

-<H1>New york time api key android with MVVM, RxJava and retrofit</H1>
+<H1>Sample Project with New york time api with MVVM, RxJava and Retrofit </H1>

-<H3>Highlights</H3>
+<H3>Key Areas</H3>

 MVVM Architectural pattern
 Unit test demonstration using JUnit and Mockito

-UI unit test demonstartion using Espresso
-Gradle scripts for running sonarqube static code analysis, code coverage, etc.
-The application has been built with offline support.
-It has been designed using Android Architecture components with Room for offline data caching.
-The application is built in such a way that whenvever there is a service call, the result will be stored in local database.
+Application code is written to demonstate the coding pattern using Android Architecture components MVVM.
+The application is showing the populer news section using New York times api.

-The whole application is built based on the MVVM architectural pattern.
+The complete application is built based on the MVVM architectural pattern.
+The application follows the best coding practices.